Blokz101/Obsidian-Vault/GC120 TEMP.md

 Runouts are used to represent corners that intersect with cylinders and have a fillet.
 They curve in the direction of the fillet.

 All dimensions should be 10mm away from the part at least

+Standard parts use tabular dimensioning

+Assembly drawings should contain
+- Pictorial drawings, exploded and not exploded
+- Bill of materials and balloons that show what is what part
+- Machining and assembly instructions that should be carried out at the time of assembly

+Outlined assembly shows the exterior shape
+Sectioned assembly shows the interior shape
+Pictorial assembly shows how parts are assembled

+Engneering change orders are used to